stenliseo-source/stenliseo-source/README.md

 Stanislav Peev
 SEO Consultant & AI Search (GEO) Specialist - Bratislava, Slovakia, working worldwide.

 17+ years in search (full-time since 2009).
-150+ clients across the USA, UK, Belgium, Switzerland, Australia and Bulgaria.
+150+ clients across the USA, UK, Belgium, Switzerland and Australia.
 One of the early practitioners and published researchers in generative engine optimization (GEO) - making brands visible and cited in ChatGPT, Perplexity and Google AI Overviews.

 What I work on
 GEO / AI search visibility - passage-level citability, entity and Knowledge Graph building, AI-crawler configuration, citation tracking